-Due to a doctor's illegible handwriting, a woman in Scotland who was prescribed the ocular lubricant VitA-POS was given the erectile dysfunction cream Vitaros instead.
-The patients suffered eye pain, blurry vision, redness, and yes-swelling.
+• Due to a doctor's illegible handwriting, a woman was prescribed the ocular lubricant VitA-POS, was given the erectile dysfunction cream Vitaros instead.
+The patient suffered eye pain, blurry vision, redness, and yes-swelling.
 The dispensing pharmacist didn't stop to question why an erectile dysfunction drug was prescribed to a woman, which should have at least given him a reason to double check.